Rayc940/ece5160-fast-robot/lab10/lab.md

 #### update_step()

 This function performs the update step of the Bayes Filter.
 It uses the measured sensor data to correct the predicted belief.
 For each grid cell, the expected observation is generated using mapper.get_views().
-The sensor model compares that expected observation with the actual robot measurement.
-Since the 18 range measurements are assumed independent, the probabilities are multiplied together using np.prod(prob_array).
+The sensor model compares the expected observation with the actual measurement.
+The probabilities are multiplied together using np.prod(prob_array).
 This is then multiplied by the predicted belief loc.bel_bar to get the updated belief loc.bel.
-Finally, the belief is normalized again.

 ```cpp
 def update_step():